Posted 3 months ago

 “We will continue to press for a strategic hub station at Crewe, served by increased HS2 services to and from London, Birmingham and Manchester, that will benefit from the station’s unrivalled 360-degree connectivity.
 In this way the economic benefits could then reach far beyond the traditional political and regional boundaries.”

 The six-week consultation will commence by the end of November, having received unanimous approval by Cheshire East Council’s cabinet last week.
-This will mark the first phase of the consultation process, and the draft masterplan vision will also be shared with key stakeholder groups for their feedback and comments during this time.
+This will mark the first phase of the consultation process, and the draft masterplan vision will also be shared with key stakeholder s for their feedback and comments during this time.